NFT-com/analytics/aggregate/API.md

 curl 'localhost:8080/collection/<collection_id>/size/history?from=YYYY-MM-DD&to=YYYY-MM-DD'
 ```

-#### Collection Floor Price
+#### Collection Lowest Price

-Floor price for a collection represents the lowest price of an NFT in the collection.
+Collection lowest price represents the lowest price of any NFT in the collection.

-Historic floor prices can be retrieved using:
+Historic lowest prices can be retrieved using:

 ```
-curl 'localhost:8080/collection/<collection_id>/floor/history?from=YYYY-MM-DD&to=YYYY-MM-DD'
+curl 'localhost:8080/collection/<collection_id>/lowest_price/history?from=YYYY-MM-DD&to=YYYY-MM-DD'
 ```

 #### Collection Average Price